 Suggestions and volunteers most welcomed!

 We have a dedicated team of altar servers – both girls and boys – who serve at all Masses and at other services, and take part in regular training sessions.
-In order to serve, an individual needs to have made their First Holy Communion and should speak to Fr Karol.
+In order to serve, an individual needs to have made their First Holy Communion and should speak to Fr Tom.

 SVP Autumn Club